Professur für Data Science & Digitalisierung

 -

-BWL XI: Two papers accepted at ICWSMTwo new research papers have been accepted for publication in the proceedings of the International Conference on Web and Social Media (ICWSM).
-The papers analyze user behavior on the alt-right social media platform Parler.
+BWL XI: Two papers accepted at CSCWTwo new research papers have been accepted for publication in the Proceedings of the ACM on Human-Computer Interaction (CSCW).

 -